-The key audit matter How the matter was addressed in our audit A key audit matter for us was the Group's annual testing of goodwill for impairment, given the high level of judgement required by us in assessing the significant forward-looking assumptions the Group applied in their valuation models, including: Forecast cash flows, growth rates, price-to-earnings (PE) multiples and terminal growth rates.
+A key audit matter for us was the Group's annual testing of goodwill for impairment, given the high level of judgement required by us in assessing the significant forward-looking assumptions the Group applied in their valuation models, including:

+- Forecast cash flows, growth rates, price-toearnings (PE) multiples and terminal growth rates.
 These conditions increase the inherent uncertainty of the forecasts, the probability of a wider range of possible outcomes and the possibility of goodwill being impaired.
-The Group engaged an external expert to assist in determining the PE multiples.
-Discount rates.
+The Group engaged an external expert to assist in determining the PE multiples. - Discount rates.
 These are complicated in nature and vary according to the conditions and environment the specific Cash Generating Unit (CGU) is subject to from time to time.
 The Group engaged an external expert to assist in determining the discount rates.

 We involved valuation specialists to supplement our senior audit team members in assessing this key audit matter.

+How the matter was addressed in our audit

-Working with our valuation specialists, our procedures included: considering the appropriateness of the valuation methods applied by the Group to each CGU to perform the annual test of goodwill for impairment against the requirements of the accounting standards. assessing the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the models. checking the consistency of the growth rates to the Group's stated plan and strategy, past performance o the Group, and our experience regarding the feasibilit of these in the industry and/or economic environment in which they operate. challenging the Group's forecast cash flow and growt assumptions in light of the known and anticipated COVID-19 impacts.
+Working with our valuation specialists, our procedures included:

+- considering the appropriateness of the valuation methods applied by the Group to each CGU to perform the annual test of goodwill for impairment against the requirements of the accounting standards. - assessing the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the models. - checking the consistency of the growth rates to the Group's stated plan and strategy, past performance of the Group, and our experience regarding the feasibility of these in the industry and/or economic environment in which they operate. - challenging the Group's forecast cash flow and growth assumptions in light of the known and anticipated COVID-19 impacts.
 We compared the forecast cash flows to the Board approved plan.
-We compared forecast growth rates and terminal growth rates to published studies of industry trends and expectations and considered differences for the Group, their past performance, business and customers, and our industry experience. we independently developed a discount rate range an a range of PE multiples considered comparable using publicly available market data for comparable entities, adjusted by risk factors specific to the CGUs, Group and the industry it operates in. assessing the sensitivity of the models by varying key assumptions, such as forecast growth rates, terminal growth rates, discount rates and PE multiples, within reasonably possible range.
+We compared forecast growth rates and terminal growth rates to published studies of industry trends and expectations, and considered differences for the Group's operations.
+We used our knowledge of the Group, their past performance, business and customers, and our industry experience. - we independently developed a discount rate range and a range of PE multiples considered comparable using publicly available market data for comparable entities, adjusted by risk factors specific to the CGUs, Group and the industry it operates in. - assessing the sensitivity of the models by varying key assumptions, such as forecast growth rates, terminal growth rates, discount rates and PE multiples, within a reasonably possible range.
 We did this to identify those CGUs at higher risk of impairment and those assumptions at higher risk of bias or inconsistency in application and to focus our further procedures.
-This included the impact of various COVID-19 scenarios. assessing the scope, competency and objectivity of the Group's external expert.
+This included the impact of various COVID-19 scenarios. - assessing the scope, competency and objectivity of the Group's external expert.